 Extended bio: Whether I’m penning a memoir, editing an anthology, writing flash fiction or telling stories live, my aim as an artist is to engage people and touch them in ways that matter.
 Since I don’t stick with one genre or art form, branding is quite a challenge, but following my imagination wherever it leads, and helping others do the same, is what puts a spring in my step when I get up in the morning.

-In addition to having a full-time editing job that is stimulating and demanding, I own a tiny publishing company through which I’ve published three award-winning books.
+In addition to having a full-time editing job that is stimulating and demanding, I own a tiny publishing company through which I’ve published four award-winning books.

 The first, a memoir titled Reversible Skirt, won a silver medal in the 2011 Readers Favorite book awards.
 It recounts from a vulnerable child’s point of view the aftermath of my mother’s suicide, a time when my father never acknowledged the tragedy and, to keep his family together, remarried in haste to a woman who turned out to be extremely abusive to my sisters and me.
 He subsequently passed away, leaving us at her mercy.